hantash07/decency_injection/README.md

   }
   ```
   #### Advantages
-  - Immutability: Dependencies can be declared as val, ensuring they are immutable and must be provided at the time of object creation.
-  - Fail-Fast: If a required dependency is not provided, the issue will be caught at object creation time.
+  - Easy to find issue in the dependencies.
+If there is any issue in the dependencies it is easy to find out because dependencies are provide during object creation.
+  - Immutability:
-  - Testability: Since dependencies are explicitly passed through the constructor, it's easier to test the class by passing mock or stub implementations.
+  - Easy to test.
+Since dependencies are explicitly passed through the constructor, it's easier to test the class by passing mock or stub implementations.

   #### Disadvantages
-  - More Verbose: For classes with many dependencies, the constructor can become large
+  - Classes with many dependencies become larger and difficult to manamge.
-  - Inflexibility: If the dependencies change frequently, constructor injection might require frequent refactoring.
+  - Don't work with predefine frameworks (e.g., Activity, Service or Fragment).
+If we can't control the constructor of an object and this is created by system, then constructor injection is not applicable.

 ### Field Injection
 - Dependencies are directly provided into the fields of a class.
-Dependencies are provided after class creation.
+- When object is created then depencies are provided to that class.
+- Late Initialization.
+- Usage: Useful in situations where you don't control object creation, or where you want to add dependencies without modifying the constructor.
+However, it should be used with caution due to the potential downsides regarding testability and clarity.
   ```
   class Engine @Inject constructor() {
     fun start() {